maxhbr/LDBcollector/md/Plexus.md

                         "Plexus"
                     ],
                     "__impliedId": "Plexus",
-                    "__impliedJudgement": [
+                    "__impliedComments": [
                         [
                             "Scancode",
-                            {
-                                "tag": "NeutralJudgement",
+                            [
-                                "contents": "Per Fedora, this is an Apache 1.1 derived license.
+                                "Per Fedora, this is an Apache 1.1 derived license.
 Unfortunately, clause 4\nis too broad, making it Free but GPL-incompatible.
 It does also replace the\ndeprecated keys classworlds and apache-due-credit that were the same licenses.\nPlexus Classworlds was started in 2002 and dom4j in 2000/2001 hence it has precedence.\nOther projects such as Exolab/Intalio/Castor and JCharts have used the same license.\nCastor is actually the first to use this but dom4j is still commonly used and castor less so.\n"
-                            }
+                            ]
                         ]
                     ],
                     "__impliedCopyleft": [